sinanatra/refa-reader-template/README.md

 5. Preview the production build with `yarn preview`.

-6. Deploy to github with : `yarn deploy`
+6. Deploy to Github with : `yarn deploy`

 ## Configuration